brightprogrammer/starter-hugo-academic/content/post/reverse-engineering-rustlang-binaries-0x1-empty-program/index.md

 5. [P﻿art Five](https://drive.google.com/file/d/19LS42rsCdIwWhsTKZJ6XUJ4ojRVDKxDr/view?usp=share_link) [**Mon Dec 26 2022**] : Recently me and my team (zh3r0) played a ctf where we had a rust VM challenge.
 I struggled a bit but was able to understand exactly how it's working.
 Thanks to my previous efforts of trying to understand rust binaries, this time I had enough confidence.

 \
-I﻿f you find this research work useful in your work, please consider giving attribution or something like that.
-Also, if you think that you can give some hints to improve this work, please consider contact me through email **misra.cxx@gmail.com**